T-Splines for Jewellery (Using Rhino)

-While not a separate piece of 3D CAD software in itself, T-Splines is a useful plug-in which adds subdivision surface modelling tools and organic sculpting techniques to Rhino and Matrix.
+While not a separate piece of 3D CAD software in itself, T-Splines is a useful plug-in which adds subdivision surface modelling tools and organic sculpting techniques to Rhino.

 Subdivision surfaces are based upon an entirely different type of geometry from NURBS surface modelling, and is designed to allow you to push, pull, distort, blend and otherwise combine objects in organic ways which would otherwise be much more difficult using NURBS tools.

 Applied to jewellery, T-Splines has real potential to give a nice half-way point between fully fledged sculpting tools like Z-Brush and more architectural CAD tools like Rhino, granting some flexibility with surface working and sculpture while still allowing you to use many of the same NURBS based jewellery-specific tools such as those found in Matrix or RhinoGold.

 If you like the precision of NURBS CAD, but would also like some additional flexibility in creating and sculpting organic shapes, then T-Splines might be worth exploring.